 - Set aside and cover with a piece of wax or baking paper to keep a skin from forming.

 - Unfold the puff pastry.
-Flour your surface and roll out the puff pastry into a 16 by 12 inch rectangle.
+Flour your surface and roll out the puff pastry into a 16 by 12-inch rectangle.
 Dust the remaining 2 tbsp. brown sugar all over the dough.

 - With the side facing you spread an even layer of the pastry cream at the bottom half about 2 inches from the edge then spread the berry mixture on top.
 Roll up the dough till you reach the end making sure to secure the filling inside and place seam side down on a greased baking tray.

-- Cut slits every half-inch to inch on your strudel.
+- Cut slits every half-inch to the inch on your strudel.
 Mix the egg with water and brush the top with the egg mixture.
-Make slits all along the pastry.
+Make slits all along with the pastry.
 Bake for 35 minutes or until the pastry is golden, then let it cool on a wire rack.
 Sprinkle on a generous layer of powder sugar for the perfect sweetened crust.
 For the chocolate lovers: drizzled chocolate is a match made in heaven for this strudel.
 Cut to your liking and enjoy!